 - Promote (see the link in the previous section under “Promotion”)

-If you have trouble writing blog posts, I recommend starting with done-for-you content, also called Private Label Rights content.
+Before I go any further, I wanted to tell you that if you have trouble writing blog posts, I recommend starting with done-for-you content, also called Private Label Rights content.
 Here are some resources (these are affiliate links):

 Then follow these steps: